jcaillon/valet/tests.d/1107-self-document/results.approved.md

 #
 function system::os() { :; }

+# ## system::windowsAddToPath
+#
+# Add the given path to the PATH environment variable on Windows.
+#
+# Will also export the PATH variable in the current bash.
 # ## test::commentTest
 #
 # Call this function to add a paragraph in the report file.